Sony FX2 vs FX3: Comparison Guide

 We still recommend the FX3 because:

-The base ISO is 12,800 which is a lot higher than the FX2 and this is the biggest difference.
+The base ISO is 12,800 which is a lot higher than the FX2.
+This is the biggest difference.
 I think this alone makes the case that the FX2 isn’t right for serious video production companies.
 I use 12,800 with a filter A LOT as a run an shooter and I literally don’t know what I’d do without that range.
 I would never get a camera that forces me to shoot lower than this - period.

 It shoots 4K at 120fps with no crop - I think this is important